MahmoudAhmadOsman/p0-jdbc-northern-book-store/README.md

 ### Database
-- In this section, I will perform or conduct database interactivity login.
-For this application, I will be using JDBC technology and [Postgress](https://www.postgresql.org/) as my application backend database storage
+- In this section, I will implement database connectivity and I will be using JDBC technology and [Postgress](https://www.postgresql.org/) as database storage for this application.
-Add as much models as you would need for your design

 ### Host
 - This application will be hosted on AWS on one of the EC2 instance